AC-MADD-2025-AfterSchool-projects/.github/profile/README.md

 We are going to have a weekly meeting to share some topics, ideas, progress.

 ## Next Plan/topics ideas (TBD)
-1. Job marketing analysis, start from analysing indeed/linkedin Job Description, to understand what kind of tool sets need to be ready 2 years later, the understanding about the knowledge structure to be a fullstack engineer.
+1. Job marketing analysis, start from analysing indeed/linkedin Job Description, to understand what kind of tool sets need to be ready, the understanding about the knowledge structure to be a fullstack engineer.
 2. System design practice (for example: how to desgin a assiment deadline auto management/reminder system, how to design your own AI Agent)
-3. Practice git & github, html, css, javascript
+3. Practice git & github, html, css, javascript - what we are learning right now.
-5. understand HTTP protocal
-6. Data structure & Algrithm
+4. Data structure & Algrithm - it is better to understanding that all the application programming is about operating data efficiently
-7. what is backend/frontend, what is javascript web frameworks - we may start coding from here, below knowledge is not the starting blocker
+5. what is backend/frontend, what is javascript web frameworks - we may start coding from here, below knowledge is not the starting blocker
+6. understanding HTTP protocal
-9. Mobile dev
+7. Mobile dev
-10. React
-11. Nodejs, Expressjs
-12. database & SQL
+8. database & SQL
-13. Unit test
+9. Unit test
-14. CI/CD
-15. Linux & Container, k8s
+10. CI/CD, Container, k8s etc.

 ## Group plan
-It is better to have a 10 hours/week plan for each member in this group, and 30 - 60 minutes face 2 face group meeting per week.
+It is better to have a 10 hours weekly time for each member in this group, and 30 - 60 minutes face 2 face group meeting per week.
 (It seems like Thursday 3pm - 4pm in WT127 is a good choice since we have the WT127 lab at that time, or we need book a meeting room)
 It is better to have different roles for each project, and let everybody to have a chance to try the role they want to be.
 such as project manager, UI/UX design, frontend engineer, backend engineer, Devops engineer etc.